msainsburydale/NeuralEstimators/README.md

 # NeuralEstimators

 This repository contains the source code for the `R` interface to the `Julia` package `NeuralEstimators`, which facilitates the development of neural estimators in a user-friendly manner.
-The documentation for the native `Julia` version is available [here](https://msainsburydale.github.io/NeuralEstimators.jl/dev/).
+The native `Julia` version is available [here](https://github.com/msainsburydale/NeuralEstimators.jl).

 ## Installation tips